-Call [Saturday, April 7] we talked with Tracy Cochran.
-Tracy, with her husband Jeff Zaleski run Parabola
+Call [April 7, 2012] we talked with Tracy Cochran.
+Tracy and her husband Jeff Zaleski run Parabola

 magazine, which is entering its 37th year of publication.
 Tracy's articles and book reviews have appeared in the New York Time Book Review

 and other publications.
 She is co-author of the book Transformations